open62541/open62541/doc/building.rst

 **UA_ENABLE_SUBSCRIPTIONS**
    Enable subscriptions
 **UA_ENABLE_METHODCALLS**
-   Enable method calls in server and client **UA_ENABLE_NODEMANAGEMENT**
+   Enable the Method service set **UA_ENABLE_NODEMANAGEMENT**
-   Node management services (adding and removing nodes and references) at runtime in server and client **UA_ENABLE_AMALGAMATION**
+   Enable dynamic addition and removal of nodes at runtime **UA_ENABLE_AMALGAMATION**
-   Compile a single-file release files open62541.c and open62541.h **UA_ENABLE_MULTITHREADING**
+   Compile a single-file release files :file:`open62541.c` and :file:`open62541.h` **UA_ENABLE_MULTITHREADING**
-   Enable multi-threading support (experimental) **UA_ENABLE_COVERAGE**
+   Enable multi-threading support
+**UA_ENABLE_COVERAGE**
-   Measure the coverage of unit tests **UA_ENABLE_EMBEDDED_LIBC**
+   Measure the coverage of unit tests
-   Use a custom implementation of some libc functions that might be missing on embedded targets (e.g. string handling).

 Some options are marked as advanced.
 The advanced options need to be toggled to be visible in the cmake GUIs.

+**UA_ENABLE_TYPENAMES**
+   Add the type and member names to the UA_DataType structure **UA_ENABLE_GENERATE_NAMESPACE0**
+   Generate and load UA XML Namespace 0 definition ``UA_GENERATE_NAMESPACE0_FILE`` is used to specify the file for NS0 generation from namespace0 folder.
+Default value is ``Opc.Ua.NodeSet2.xml``
+**UA_ENABLE_EMBEDDED_LIBC**
+   Use a custom implementation of some libc functions that might be missing on embedded targets (e.g. string handling).
 **UA_ENABLE_EXTERNAL_NAMESPACES**
-   Enable external namespaces in server **UA_ENABLE_GENERATE_NAMESPACE0**
-   Enable automatic generation of NS0 **UA_ENABLE_GENERATE_NAMESPACE0_FILE**
-   File for NS0 generation from namespace0 folder.
-Default value is Opc.Ua.NodeSet2.xml **UA_ENABLE_NONSTANDARD_STATELESS**
-   Stateless service calls
+  Enable namespace handling by an external component (experimental) **UA_ENABLE_NONSTANDARD_STATELESS**
+   Enable stateless extension
 **UA_ENABLE_NONSTANDARD_UDP**
-   UDP network layer
+   Enable udp extension